taylormasiello/FPS_ConsoleASCII_Cpp/README.md

-## WolfensteinMovement_FPS_ConsoleASCII_Cpp
+## FPS_ConsoleASCII_Cpp
-### FPS game made for practice in C++ in console using ASCII for graphics.
+### Practice FPS game made in C++ in the console using ASCII for graphics.
 Inspired by original Wolfenstein and Doom movement mechanics.